Sunny Leone: I cringed before doing uncomfortable scenes in 'Mastizaade'

-Sunny Leone on 'uncomfortable' scenes in her next 'Mastizaade' as co-star Vir Das and director Milap Zaveri join the exclusive interview with mid-day on all things fun and awkward
+Sunny Leone on 'uncomfortable' scenes in 'Mastizaade' as co-star Vir Das and director Milap Zaveri join the exclusive interview with mid-day on all things fun and awkward.
+Watch the conversations unfold in videos

 Q. Massive support has poured in for you from various quarters following a sexist, demeaning interview with a TV journalist...